dustinmyers/react-conflux/README.md

  */

 const initialState = {
-  inputText: "",
+  inputText: '',
   listArray: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9],
-  nameObject: { firstName: "Marty", lastName: "McFly" },
+  nameObject: { firstName: 'Marty', lastName: 'McFly' },
   toDoItems: [
-    { id: 1, name: "Meddle with the future" },
+    { id: 1, name: 'Meddle with the future' },
-    { id: 2, name: "Check out the past" }
+    { id: 2, name: 'Check out the past' }
   ]
-}
+};

 /**
- * The StateContext object is created in your application by importing createContext from react and
+ * The stateContext object is created in your application by importing createContext from react and
  * defining your state like the example below.
 This context object is passed into your State Provider
  * (and, later, your useStateValue hook).
  */

 const ExampleContext = createContext();

 /**
  * Every action object must have a type and payload; the type allows us to navigate the cases